thwill1000/mmbasic-sptools/README.md

 * Flattens #Include hierarchies
      * useful for moving code from the CMM2 to other MMBasic flavours that currently do not support #Include.
+     * supports multiple levels of #Include and does not require the files to have ".inc" file-extension
+         * MMBasic 5.05 on the CMM2 only supports a single level of #Include, i.e. a ".bas" file can #Include one or more ".inc" files and that's it.
  * Configurable code reformatting
      * automatic indentation.
+     * automatic update of spacing between tokens.
+     * remove comments.
      * remove empty-lines.
-     * remove comments.
-     * automatically "fix" spacing between tokens.
  * Conditional commenting/uncommenting of code sections
      * useful for supporting multiple MMBasic flavours from a single source-tree.
  * Configurable token replacement
+     * useful for improve performance by inlining constants and shortening identifiers.
      * currently only supports a 1 → 1 mapping.
-     * useful for improve performance by inlining constants and shortening identifiers.

 Written in MMBasic 5.05 by Thomas Hugo Williams in 2020